vimc/db2-prototypes/2022-03-16_aggregate_burden_estimate_age/README.md

 # Aggregate burden estimates over age

-This import will take the raw stochastic and central estimates from table stochastic_1_age_disag and aggregate over age and save to a new table stochastic_1.
-This matches the current schema of stochastic_n tables in annex.
+This import will take the raw stochastic and central estimates from table `stochastic_1_age_disag` and aggregate over age in 4 different ways and save to a new tables `stochastic_1`, .., `stochastic_4`.
+It also saves metadata about what this these tables are to table `stochastic_file` This matches the current schema of `stochastic_n` tables in annex.

 ## Benchmark